It's not about pushing harder.

 My Tools

-Below are some of the tools used to support treatment.
+Below are some of the tools used to support my treatment.

 dsc02728